Aleman-Z/CorticoHippocampal/HFOs/README.md

 A couple of scripts used for the detection and characterization of cortical and hippocampal HFOs.

 * **gui_swr_test2.m:**
-*Detects single and coocurring HFOs and computes their properties.*
+*Detects single and coocurring fast and slow HFOs and computes their properties.
+Used to generate Figure 1 of paper.*

+* **gui_swr_spec.m:**
+*Computes spectrograms of detected events.
+Used to generate Figure 2 of paper.*

+* **gui_swr_granger.m:**
+*Computes spectral granger values of detected events.
+Used to generate Figure 3 of paper.*

 * **hfo_specs.m:**
 *Computes the main properties of the input HFOs.*